-The followings are entities that have had transactions with related parties during the periods covered in the financial statements.
+The followings are entities that have had transactions with related parties during the periods covered in the consolidated financial statements.

-Name of related party Relationship with the Company Compal Electronics, INC. ("Compal Electronics") Parent company Compal Display Electronics (Kunshan) Co., Ltd. ("CDE") The subsidiary of parent company Compal (Vietnam) Co., Ltd. ("CVC") The subsidiary of parent company Kinpo Group Management Service Company ("Kinpo") The chairman of parent company is the same as that of the entity.
+Name of related party Relationship with the Group Compal Electronics, INC. ("Compal Electronics") Parent company Compal Display Electronics (Kunshan) Co., Ltd. ("CDE") The subsidiary of parent company Compal (Vietnam) Co., Ltd. ("CVC") The subsidiary of parent company Kinpo Group Management Service Company ("Kinpo") The chairman of parent company is the same as that of the entity.
 LIZ Electronics (Nantong) Co., Ltd. ("LIZ Nantong") An associate of parent company.
-Compal Broadband Networks Belgium BVBA ("CBNB") Subsidiary Compal Broadband Networks Netherlands B.V. ("CBNN") Subsidiary Starmems Semicondustor Corp. ("Starmems") An associate
+Starmems Semiconductor Corp. ("Starmems") An associate

-- (c) Significant transactions with related parties - (i) Purchases and processing fee
+(c) Significant transactions with related parties

+(i) Purchases and processing fee